Right Of Entry – Visas for Family members of EU nationals… “shall be issued free of charge”

-French Schengen Visa Applicants are now required to attend the Embassy’s visa center at TLS Contact to give their biometric data by way of fingerprints and a digital photograph.
-Visa applications via post are no longer an option, this was announced Janurary via the French Consulate website:
+French Schengen Visa Applicants are now required to attend the Embassy’s outsourced visa center TLS to give their biometric data by way of fingerprints and a digital photograph.
+Visa applications via post are no longer an option, this was announced Janurary 2012 via the French Consulate’s website.

-Keep a watch on this site for the progress of system and inform us of your Biometric Schengen Visa experiences as their new system progresses.
+Keep a watch on this site for the progress of system and inform us of your Biometric Schengen Visa experiences.

 June 2004 – European Union decided to implement the Visa Information System (VIS) to be in place by the end of 2006.
 It has taken somewhat longer to put in place than

 originally envisaged but European Embassies around the globe have been steadily installing biometric data capture systems or have outsourced the job to the likes of TLS Contact, VFS Global and Worldbridge.

 VIS holds the biometric data contained in every visa issued by the Schengen States.
 The biometric data consists of fingerprints of both hands and a photograph of the applicant.
 The data is stored electronically and accessible by all countries of the Schengen States (Excludes the UK/UKBA – see »

 Brussels Refuses UK Access To Biometrics Super Database)